Review: Oga’s Cantina Drinks with Menu

 Oga’s Cantina doesn’t really have much to offer food-wise.
 A few items are on the breakfast menu, but I haven’t made it over for an early morning experience yet.

 These are the Batuu Bites listed on the menu.
 It’s a decent serving of salty, crunchy bar-style snacks.
 There’s a chermoula dip that comes along with the platter.

 If you just have to have something to snack on while at Oga’s you might want to try this.
 But other than that I wouldn’t recommend it.
 It’s a fairly expensive snack and unfortunately, there’s nothing special to write home about with this one.

 Additionally, a charcuterie platter has been added called the Happabore Sampler.
 Per the menu, it has cured and roasted meats, cheese, and pork cracklings.

 When planning a trip to Galaxy’s Edge I really believe that Oga’s Cantina warrants a visit.
 If you consider yourself a fan of anything Star Wars-related you are going to fall in love with the place.

 For more information about Galaxy’s Edge at Disney World check out the following reviews:

 - Smugglers Run Review (Millennium Falcon)

 - Ronto Roasters and Wraps at Disney World

 Planning a trip to Walt Disney World?
 You might love staying near Hollywood Studios?
-We have reviews of the resorts closest to the park like Boardwalk Inn, Disney’s Swan and Dolphin, Disney’s Yacht Club and Disney’s Beach Club.
+We have reviews of all the Disney World Resorts.
+Here are the ones close by:

 And the Star Wars Hotel is scheduled to open in 2022!
 We can’t wait to share more details with you on that new resort!